aslanbakirov/tachyos/README.md

 The scheduler:

 - registers as a framework with a Mesos master, naturally
-- links against the tachyon library and starts a Tachyon Master in the same process.
+- links against the tachyon library and starts 3 Tachyon Masters, registers with Zookeeper for master failover.
 - launches Tachyon worker processes on Mesos slaves